-“People with dementia are confronted by a world that is unfamiliar to them, which causes disorientation and anxiety” said Dr. Jeff Anderson, an associate professor in Radiology at U of U Health, told Being Patient.
+“People with dementia are confronted by a world that is unfamiliar to them, which causes disorientation and anxiety” said Dr. Jeff Anderson, an associate professor in Radiology at U of U Health, said in a news release.
 “We believe music will tap into the salience network of the brain that is still relatively functioning.”

 “When you put headphones on dementia patients and play familiar music, they come alive,” Jace King, a graduate student in the Brain Network Lab and co-author with Anderson on a music study, added.
 “Music is like an anchor, grounding the patient back in reality.”